SudheeraDasari/M2-EmbSys/Project/5_Report/README.md

  * This system can be used in Door Control of Industries.
  * This system can be used in Door Control of Stadiums etc...

-##  CONCLUSION
-This project provides enough security as long as the password is not shared.
-This secret key based entryway locking system can end up being a less expensive then the costly entryway locking system which utilizes retina check.
-The outcomes of the model were as per our expectation.
-Hence, everyone can afford to shop for such locking system at lowest price to keep his valuable things safe.

  ## BLOCK DIAGRAM